|VANCOUVER PRIDE 2024

 DJ Amara: At first, I was hesitant because I’m not an actor but when they said I wouldn’t have to act and just have to do what I normally do, then I was all in!
 I had to DJ while Mindy and her brother were trying to freestyle rap.
 Well, I actually did have to act because they couldn’t play any tracks due to licensing so I had to ‘act’ like there was an actual beat coming out of my system.

 That experience also gave me more respect for people in that industry because they work LONG days and a lot of that time is spent just waiting around while the crew resets to do multiple takes.
 I was there for 12 hours to film a scene that was two minutes long!
 I can’t imagine the total hours spent filming an entire show.
 Everyone, including actors and crew, were incredibly kind.
 Overall it was a fun experience, but let’s just say I don’t plan to make a career change.

 Flygirl: If a queer Vancouverite were to go on vacation in LA, what are some must-hit spots?

 DJ Amara: LA is very widespread, and so is the queer community.
 There’s something for everyone!
-Currently one of my favorite parties is Whitney Day’s Heartbreaker at the Standard Hotel in Hollywood.
+Currently one of my favourite parties is Whitney Day’s Heartbreaker at the Standard Hotel in Hollywood.
 It’s got a really sexy underground/speakeasy vibe and the times I’ve played there I’ve gotten to play a mix of deep house and indie tracks that I love.
 I’m so excited to see she is playing Chicas this year, I can’t wait to go!

-The ‘90s Grind is also a favorite of mine—all ‘90s music and a really great vibe, hosted by my friends DJ Automaton and Charlene Borja.
+The ‘90s Grind is also a favourite of mine—all ‘90s music and a really great vibe, hosted by my friends DJ Automaton and Charlene Borja.
 They’ve returned this summer for a limited run, so definitely worth seeking out if you’re visiting LA soon!